Menu

 In Early Years and Foundation Stage, children are taught about understanding the world and this is an early learning goal.
 During EYFS, children will talk about the lives and roles of people around them.
 They compare things in the past to how they are now, drawing on their own experiences and on texts they have shared, and they use the settings, characters and events they encounter in these stories to develop their understanding of the past.

-In KS1, as well as having focuses each term (local history, British history and world history), children are taught about changes in living memory and events beyond this as well as the lives of significant individuals.
-In KS1, sources are used to draw out information about the past to compare with the present.
+In Key-Stage 1, as well as having focuses each term (local history, British history and world history), children are taught about changes in living memory and events beyond this as well as the lives of significant individuals.
+In Key-Stage 1, sources are used to draw out information about the past to compare with the present.
 The nature of sources can demonstrate progression e.g., photos, pictures, writing, diary entries, letters, reports, as well.

-In KS2, Children are taught to question historical sources as they move through school and develop critical thinking skills (e.g. Who made this?
+In Key-Stage 2, Children are taught to question historical sources as they move through school and develop critical thinking skills (e.g. Who made this?
 Why was this made?).
-As well as having focuses each term (local history, British history and World history), children are taught topics such as the Roman Empire, Ancient Greece, WW2, Margaret Bonfield, as well as a local history studies.
+As well as having focuses each term (local history, British history and World history), children are taught topics such as the Roman Empire, Ancient Greece, World War 2, Margaret Bondfield, as well as a local history studies.

 History skills are taught throughout the school and are built on each year.
 Children are taught how to investigate and interpret the past, to understand chronology and to communicate historically throughout their time in primary school.
 Progression is clear within this.
 For example, in Year 1 investigating and interpreting the past involves children observing and handling evidence to ask questions about the past.
 Whereas, in Year 6 this involves children selecting suitable sources and reasoning their answers.